juliawal/MOTIF/README.md

-[3] set to True if you want to filter the CpGs by the provided genes, otherwise False (default is False) [4] path to a list of specific genes to filter the CpGs for [5] set to True if you want to aggregate the CpGs data, otherwise False (default is False)
+[3] set to True if you want to filter the CpGs by the provided genes, otherwise False (default is False) [4] path to a list of specific genes to filter the CpGs for [5] set to True if you want to aggregate the CpGs data, otherwise False (default is False) [6] times to run GRNBoost2 as integer value
 ```

 # Evaluating MOTIF

-For a large-scale empirical evaluation of ROBUST, please follow the instructions given here: https://github.com/juliawal/motif-eval.
+For a large-scale empirical evaluation of MOTIF, please follow the instructions given here: https://github.com/juliawal/motif-eval.

 # Citing MOTIF

-Please cite ROBUST as follows:
+Please cite MOTIF as follows: